Mandela archives, letters and notes go online

 It is a first for Internet giant Google, which has made sure the material is open to all and original copyright holders keep their rights.
 Google is planning to use this project as a springboard to bring more content on line from other historical figures of the 20th century.

-Google has been criticised for trying to use its technological might to wall off material from rivals.
+Google has been criticized for trying to use its technological might to wall off material from rivals.

 "You can interact with the content.
 You can search the content.
 Although we have mimicked the museum experience, we are now in a place where we think we have augmented the experience,' said Mark Yoshitake, who leads project management for the Google Cultural Institute.